The Best MIDI Interfaces for PC / Mac / iOS and More

 Connectivity

-Some MIDI interfaces come with "Y" cables: 2 MIDI connectors (1 In/1 Out) on one end and a USB connector.
-Some have multiple MIDI sockets and this is usually necessary if you want to connect multiple MIDI controller devices at the same time - an example would be connecting an Electronic Drum Set and a MIDI Keyboard to your computer.
-You can usually daisy chain MIDI output (receiver) devices through a single computer connection though.
+Many MIDI interfaces use ‘Y’ cables with 2 connectors (In/Out) on one end and USB on the other.
+Some have multiple MIDI sockets, which is usually necessary if you want to connect multiple MIDI controller devices at the same time—an example would be connecting an Electronic Drum Set and a MIDI Keyboard to your computer.
+You can usually daisy-chain MIDI output (receiver) devices through a single computer connection, though.

-There are MIDI Interfaces that are compatible with IOS devices, such as iPhones or iPads, with the use of Apple lightning cables.
-Any class compliant USB device can be connected to iOS devices via an Apple Camera Connection Kit or Lightning adapter - note that your iOS apps must use CoreMIDI.
+With Apple lightning cables, MIDI Interfaces are compatible with iOS devices, such as iPhones or iPads.
+Any class-compliant USB device can be connected to iOS devices via an Apple Camera Connection Kit or Lightning adapter – note that your iOS apps must use CoreMIDI.
+Part of learning How to use MIDI keyboard controllers is understanding connectivity.

 Power